 Fresh fish should smell like the place it came from, whether that’s an ocean, lake, or river.
-If a noticeable “fishy” smell is present, there’s a good chance the fish is old or it hasn’t been cleaned properly.
+If a noticeable “fishy” smell is present, there’s a good chance the fish is old or hasn’t been cleaned properly.
 Whole fish should have shiny eyes, metallic scales, and vibrant red or pink gills.
-If buying frozen fish, ensure the packaging is sealed tightly and the fish is as cold as possible.
+If buying frozen fish, ensure the packaging is sealed tightly, and the fish is as cold as possible.

 Responsibly-Sourced Maine Seafood